cap-js/cds-intellij/README.md

 ## Description

 Welcome to **SAP CDS Language Support for IntelliJ**.
-It is a plugin for [IntelliJ](https://www.jetbrains.com/idea/) IDEs that provides editing and development support for the CAP [CDS](https://cap.cloud.sap/docs/cds/) language.
+It is a plugin for [IntelliJ](https://www.jetbrains.com/idea/) IDEs that provides editing and development support for the [CDS](https://cap.cloud.sap/docs/cds/) language as used in the SAP Cloud Application Programming Model (CAP).

 ### Features